mdelarosa-cyber/-Azure-Windows-Server-DHCP-Multi-Scope-Lab/README.md

 The Windows Server VM hosts the DHCP service and simulates an on-prem DHCP server.

-## 📡 DHCP Scopes Configured
+## 📡 DHCP Configuration Summary

+I configured the DHCP service to support multiple simulated network segments:

-### 1. Users LAN
+Users LAN

-Range: 192.168.1.10 – 192.168.1.200

-Exclusions: 192.168.1.10 – 192.168.1.20

-Lease: 8 hours

-Purpose: User devices
+Created a scope for standard user devices

+Defined an IP range for client systems

+Added exclusions for infrastructure devices

+Set an 8-hour lease duration

-### 2. Corporate Voice (VoIP)
+Corporate Voice (VoIP)

-Range: 192.168.2.10 – 192.168.2.150

-Exclusions: 192.168.2.10 – 192.168.2.30

-Lease: 1 day

-Purpose: Voice systems and gateways
+Built a separate scope for voice systems

+Reserved IP ranges for gateways and call managers

+Applied a longer 1-day lease

-### 3. Guest Wi-Fi
+Guest Wi-Fi

-Range: 192.168.3.50 – 192.168.3.250

-Exclusions: 192.168.3.50 – 192.168.3.60

-Lease: 2 hours

-Purpose: Guest and transient devices

-⚙️ DHCP Options Configured
+Created a scope for guest devices

+Used short lease times (2 hours) for high device turnover

+Protected wireless controller IPs with exclusions

-Each scope was configured with:
+Each scope was activated and verified through the DHCP console.

-003 Router: 192.168.X.254

-006 DNS Server: IP of dc1

-015 DNS Domain: lab.local
+## ⚙️ DHCP Options Configuration

+For every scope, I configured:

+Default Gateway (003 Router) to simulate edge devices

+DNS Server (006) pointing to the Windows Server

+DNS Domain (015) for naming consistency

-These settings reflect real-world enterprise DHCP standards.
+These options reflect common enterprise DHCP configurations.

-## 🖨️ DHCP Reservation Example
+## 🖨️ DHCP Reservations

-A reservation was created for a network printer:

-Name: Printer-01

-IP: 192.168.1.15

-MAC: Placeholder value

-Scope: Users LAN

-This demonstrates how to maintain consistent IPs without static assignments.
+To demonstrate consistent device addressing without static IPs, I:

+Created a reservation for a simulated printer

+Assigned a fixed IP tied to a MAC address

+Placed the reservation under the correct scope

+This mirrors how shared devices are managed in corporate networks.

 ## ✅ Configuration Validation

-The DHCP setup was verified using server-side checks:
+Since Azure does not allow Windows Server VMs to issue DHCP leases, I validated the setup using server-side checks:

-All scopes show Active
+Confirmed all scopes were active

-Exclusions fall inside scope ranges
+Verified exclusions were inside scope ranges

-DHCP options reflect correct values
+Ensured DHCP options were correctly applied

-Reservations appear under correct scopes
+Confirmed reservations appeared correctly

-DHCP service is running without errors
+Checked that the DHCP service was running

-This mirrors real-world hybrid and on-prem DHCP administration tasks.
+This reflects how administrators verify DHCP in real environments.

+## ☁️ Azure Networking Limitation

+Azure assigns IP addresses using its own platform-managed DHCP service.
+Because of this, a Windows Server VM cannot act as the authoritative DHCP server for Azure subnets.

+This lab focused on configuration and administration, which still directly maps to real-world on-prem and hybrid network management.

+##  Key Takeaways

+Through this lab, I learned:

+How to design multi-scope DHCP environments

+Why exclusions must fall within scope ranges

+How lease duration impacts different device types

+When to use reservations instead of static IPs

+How to validate DHCP without live clients

-## 📚 What I Learned
+## 📚 Skills Demonstrated

-This lab reinforced:
+This project demonstrates practical skills in:

+Windows Server Administration

+DHCP & IP Address Management

+Azure Infrastructure

+Network Services Configuration

+Troubleshooting & Validation

-Enterprise DHCP design
+Enterprise Network Design

-Multi-scope management

-Option configuration

-Lease strategy

-Reservation use cases

-Server-side validation

-Azure vs on-prem networking differences
+## 🧠 Reflection

+If this were deployed in an on-prem environment, client devices would receive leases directly from the Windows Server DHCP service.
+Future enhancements could include:

+Adding Active Directory integration

+Testing real DHCP leases with client VMs

+Implementing failover DHCP servers

+Expanding subnet designs

 🏁 Completion Checklist

+✔ Windows Server deployed
+✔ DHCP role installed
-✔ All scopes created and active
+✔ Multiple scopes created
-✔ Exclusions configured correctly
+✔ Exclusions configured
-✔ DHCP options set per scope
-✔ Logical lease durations applied
+✔ Options applied
 ✔ Reservation created
-✔ DHCP service running
+✔ Service validated